 Any table or figure reproduced or adapted from another work.

 Any quotes without permissions must be paraphrased or deleted if the manuscript is accepted for publication.
 Please check with the journal editor for more information.

 Code of Ethics

-Authors submitting their manuscripts to NVSQ for publication consideration must follow the code of ethics found at http://nvs.sagepub.com/site/includefiles/nvsq_code_of_ethics.pdf.
+Authors submitting their manuscripts to NVSQ for publication consideration must follow the NVSQ Code of Ethics.